raajkumar-s/Front-end-Developer-Interview-Questions/README.md

   * #### Answer
   * To overwrite the existing content of the page
 * What's the difference between feature detection, feature inference, and using the UA string?
+  * Feature Detection: Checking if the feature `x` actually exists
+  * Feature Inference: Assuming that if feature `x` exists, then feature `y` should also be available for usage
+  * UA(User Agent) String: Checking the browser/OS version from UA and hardcode the implementation for specific browser/OS
 * Explain Ajax in as much detail as possible.
 * What are the advantages and disadvantages of using Ajax?
 * Explain how JSONP works (and how it's not really Ajax).